Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 ___

-“We have a lead on some very necessary cleanup that you might be interested in doing.”
+"We have a lead on some very necessary cleanup that you might be interested in doing."

-“...Oh?”
+"...Oh?"

-“Yes.
-Cleanup of the kind best suited to your talents.”
+"Yes.
+Cleanup of the kind best suited to your talents."

 His short-statured behemoth of a friend considered quietly, staring him down in the intense, evaluating way he’d grown so used to enduring.
 His was a face that was a study in extremes: masculine, handsome, stern and severe.
 Yet relaxed, it was almost…unremarkable.
 Extreme and somehow plain.
 With any emote whatsoever he was transformed into another man entirely.